LuisRevillaM/search-news/docs/README.md

 ## Hierarchy

-The top-most component is called Application.
+The top-most component is named Application.
 This is a stateless component that renders `<NewsContainer/>`, which holds the state and logic to be considered "global".
 Other components, like `<SearchBar/>` and `<NewsGrid/>` receive the necessary data and logic through the render children pattern.

 ```javascript
   const Application = ()=>{